waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Known Hints:**
         - A Teacher mentioned that lullabies on the radio can make Pokémon sleep.
         - Buena mentioned her "PASSWORD SHOW".
 *   **Goldenrod Underground Exploration:** Confirmed that the underground area is not related to obtaining the Radio Card.
-The path is blocked by non-interactive or looping NPCs.
-This area is a dead end for the current primary goal.
+Both northern and southern sections have been fully explored.
+All paths are blocked by non-interactive or looping NPCs.
+This area is a confirmed dead end for the Radio Card quest.